 Note: These indoor fun ideas were originally published in spring 2020.
-Still useful in the fall!
+Still useful in the fall — and the winter!

 Indoor fun: Ages 4 and younger

 Balloon Games.
 The possibilities are endless!
 Play “Don’t let the balloon touch the floor,” or have little ones put a balloon between their legs and have them do the “penguin waddle” around the room.
 Use a balloon to practice balance; how long can they keep a balloon balanced on their head or on their fingertips with one foot in the air?
 Play balloon hockey, using a paper towel roll as a stick and a laundry basket as the goal.
 Or, use two paper plates as rackets and play balloon tennis.
 Score!

 Animal Yoga Poses.
 Have little ones make up their own animal movements and simply hold the pose.
 What does a crouching tiger do with its body?
 Hold it!
 How about a flying bird?
 Hold still, now!
 Also teach them more traditional poses like Cobra, Cat/Cow, and Downward Facing Dog.
 Don’t know any poses?
 Here are some good ones.

 Follow the Line.
 You need a jump rope and a ball (small to medium) to do this activity.
 Lay out the jump rope on the floor in a straight line.
 Can your child move the ball across the rope with their hand?
 How about with their foot?
 Their elbow?
 Their nose?
 Explore gross-motor movement using various parts, and get the giggles out, too.

 Dance the Wiggles Out.
 Your one-stop-shop for (free) kids’ dance tunes.
 Songs like Clapping Machine, Icky Sticky Bubble Gum, and many that have a move-and-freeze function are linked here for easy access.
 Press “play” any time the kids are feeling stir crazy but can’t get outside.

 Indoor fun: Ages 5-9